Kamala Harris running mate Tim Walz's accomplishments, setbacks during his time as Minnesota governor

 The murder of George Floyd and its aftermath

-Conservatives lashed out at Walz in March 2020 for his delay in the historic activation of the Minnesota National Guard, which helped restore order on Twin Cities streets during the unrest.
+Conservatives lashed out at Walz for his delay in the historic activation of the Minnesota National Guard, which helped restore order on Twin Cities streets during the unrest in May 2020.

 The delay drew the ire of then-President Trump, who went on to falsely claim he ultimately made the call.
 Months after the chaos, Democratic Minneapolis Mayor Jacob Frey said he asked Walz for troops three days before he gave the green light.